anoopelias/wasmrepl/Readme.md

 # wasmrepl

-Since Web Assembly's text format is close to Lisp, it is well suited for a REPL as well!
+Since Web Assembly's text format is close to Lisp, maybe an attempt to a REPL prompt is in order!

 Demo: